Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

-Rotation vector representation performed surprisingly well in this experiment despite the fact that this mapping does not satisfy the criteria of section~\ref{sec:mapping_manifold}, even achieving the best average results for loss~\eqref{eq:posenet_frobenius_loss}.
-We conjecture that this success might be due to a combination of a `lucky' weight initialization and the fact that rotations to regress in the datasets are typically less than 90\textdegree{} away from the identity, enabling the use of a portion of the rotation vector space in which properties of section~\ref{sec:mapping_manifold} are roughly met (a similar hypothesis was studied in~\cite{parascandolo_taming_2016} for non-monotonic activation functions).
-We tested this hypothesis by applying to the regressed rotation a 180\textdegree{} rotation around the $x$ camera axis before loss computation, in such a way that poses to regress are no longer close to the identity.
-Training completely failed to converge to a good solution for the loss~\eqref{eq:posenet_quaternion_loss}, as reported in table~\ref{tab:posenet_results}, which supports our hypothesis.
+The \emph{rotation vector} representation performed surprisingly well in this experiment despite the fact that this mapping does not satisfy the criteria of section~\ref{sec:mapping_manifold}, even achieving the best average results for loss~\eqref{eq:posenet_frobenius_loss}.
+We conjecture that this success might be due to a combination of a `lucky' weight initialization and to the fact that rotations to regress in the datasets are typically less than 90\textdegree{} away from the identity, enabling the use of a portion of the rotation vector space in which properties of section~\ref{sec:mapping_manifold} are roughly met (a similar hypothesis was studied in~\cite{parascandolo_taming_2016} for non-monotonic activation functions).
+We tested this hypothesis by applying to the regressed rotation a 180\textdegree{} rotation around the $x$ camera axis before the evaluation of the loss, in such a way that poses to regress are no longer close to the identity.
+Training completely failed to converge to a good solution as reported in table~\ref{tab:posenet_results} for loss~\eqref{eq:posenet_quaternion_loss}, which supports our hypothesis.
 It did however succeed for loss~\eqref{eq:posenet_frobenius_loss}, reaching performances of the order of those of the non-rotated version.